-In response to numerous requests, SGS has reinstituted Tech Tuesdays, the popular, informal consult time on DNA, genealogy software, and genealogy-related technical issues.
+In response to numerous requests, SGS has reinstituted Tech Tuesdays, the popular, informal consult time on DNA, hardware, software, and virtually any genealogy-related issues.
 These occur virtually the 2nd and 4th Tuesday of the month.
 All are welcome, especially beginners.
 No appointment necessary; drop in any time between 10 and 11AM.
 No guarantee we can solve your problem, but we sure will try.

 Something Old, Something New, more commonly know as Virtual Sundays, features a presentation followed by Q&A. The Good Shepherd building is closed Sundays, so this event will always be held virtually via Zoom at 1PM (Pacific) on the third Sunday of the month.
 Speakers may repeat (or revise) a tried-and-true lecture or test a new venture and ask for feedback from participants.
 Either way, it's bound to be illuminating.